-If you search your ancestors in Pisticci, Basilicata, info about your Italian family are stored in the City Office archives or at the parishes.
+If you search your ancestors in Pisticci, in the province of Matera, Basilicata region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-In towns and villages of Basilicata and in Matera province registry offices were established in early 1800: it means that you could find information in Pisticci registrar as of that date.
+In towns and villages of Basilicata and in Matera province registry offices were established in 1809: it means that you could find your ancestors records in Pisticci town hall archives as of that date.

-Before to start your genealogy research in Pisticci, we suggest you to read our tips for your search .
-They are useful to search in Basilicata and in Pisticci too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Basilicata and of course in Pisticci too!

-It could be important to know if the last name you are investigating is a frequent surname in Pisticci.
-As more your surname is common in Pisticci, as more it could be difficult to find the right info about your ancestors in Pisticci archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Pisticci.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Pisticci archives, expecially if you have not exact dates.

 It could be useful for you to know that the most common surnames in Matera province are: